-41. Section 3 provides that the power under section 1(1) expires and is no longer available to the Scottish Ministers 10 years after it comes into force.
-The Scottish Ministers may, by regulations subject to the affirmative procedure, on a rolling basis extend that 10-year period by periods of up to five years.

-42. Subsection (3) clarifies that although the power under section 1 expires, the regulations made under the power do not expire.
+- 40. Section 3 provides that the power under section 1(1) expires and is no longer available to the Scottish Ministers six years after it comes into force.
+The Scottish Ministers may, by regulations subject to the affirmative procedure, extend that period.
+The power to extend may be exercised more than once but the period may not be extended beyond a maximum of 10 years from the date the power under section 1(1) comes into force. - 41.
+Subsection (3) clarifies that although the power under section 1 expires, the regulations made under the power do not expire.